UBCAgroBot/AgroBotWebsite/README.md

 Once the environment is setup you can use some of the following tools to make working on the project easier

-1. `npm run build` to compile to website
+1. `pnpm run build` to compile to website
-2. `npm run lint` to lint the project
+2. `pnpm run lint` to lint the project
-3. `npm run pretty` to use prettier to format the website
+3. `pnpm run pretty` to use prettier to format the website

 # Contributing